"We place shields over their hearts, to prevent them from understanding it

 5- If we read 17:46 one more time, we can clearly see that from the beginning of the verse till the end, the subject is the Quran:

-"We place shields around their minds, to prevent them from understanding it, and deafness in their ears.
-And when you preach your Lord, using the Quran alone, they run away in aversion."
+"We place shields over their hearts, to prevent them from understanding it (Quran) and deafness in their ears, and when you mention your Lord in the Quran alone they turn their backs and run away in aversion."
 17:46